Of Faults and Favorites: Model Checking a Pagination Algorithm with Alloy

 05. check AllEvents_Ordering_InductiveStep SAT ← ordering breaks too

-• AllEvents_Ordering_InductiveStep: SAT means the ordering invariant also cannot be maintained inductively.
-The overlap between lists allows the standard list to emit events on a day before the favorites list has delivered all favorites for that day.
+LastPageOutputwhen already inPriorEmitted.
+This is the bounded proof that duplicates actually happen. - AllEvents_Ordering_InductiveStep: SAT means the ordering invariant also cannot be maintained inductively.
+The overlap between lists lets the standard list emit events on a day before the favorites list delivers all favorites for that day.

 Every ExcludeFavorites check returns UNSAT.
-The bounded checks (like DuplicatesOccur) confirm no violations exist within the given scope of 6 events and 3 days.
+The bounded checks (like NoDuplicates) confirm no violations exist within the given scope of 6 events and 3 days.
 The inductive checks go further: the base case plus inductive step together prove the properties hold in all reachable states, for any event count, day count, page size, or trace length.
-Induction doesn't depend on scope — if the invariant is preserved across one arbitrary transition, it's preserved across all of them.
+Induction doesn't depend on scope — if the invariant holds across one arbitrary transition, it holds across all.

 Conclusion

 Testing tells you "we checked these cases and they passed."
 Model checking tells you "this property holds for every reachable state."
-And when a design is broken, you don't get a bug report — you get proof that the design can't satisfy the property at any scale.
+And when a design is broken, you don't get a bug report — you get proof the design can't hold the property at any scale.

 The practical barrier has always been the learning curve.
 TLA+ and Alloy require a different kind of thinking and an understanding of some unfamiliar syntax.
 Leveraging LLMs allows us to ease into the syntax and concepts, while focusing on the logic.